Nlar/ComfyUI_CartoonSegmentation/README.md

 This will create segmentations for an input image.
 An example of final anime segmentation result is [workflows and outputs](examples/workflows_and_outputs/ani_seg_standing_rain.png) folder.
 The image source used is in the [[examples/source_image/standing_in_rain.png]]

 ## Run 3d Kenburns
 This will create a short video of a zoom in and out from a single image.
 There are two finished output examples show in the [[examples/workflows_and_outputs/]] folder based on the images warrior and warrior_blue in the [example source image](examples/source_image/) folder.
+This workflow includes a required image creation at the end of workflow to pass ComfyUI validation.
+The image is a screenshot from the half way through the video.

 ## Install
 ### Initial Setup